 This restaurant comes from the people behind Salt Yard and takes its inspiration from the rural Basque and Italian methods of smoking and grilling over charcoal.
 The menu is almost entirely cooked on a custom built charcoal fired grill.

 Alexis Gauthier brings his own take on French cuisine in the marvellous setting of this Georgian townhouse.
-Having gone vegan, much of the menu here is plant-focused, with the aim to bring the entire menu over to vegan in the coming years.
+The menu is now entirely vegan, making this one of the best fine dining vegan spots in town.

 Coming from the Sethi siblings, best known for Gymkhana but also behind Bao, Lyle's and more, this is inspired by roadside shacks (boutiques) of Tamil Nadu and Sri Lanka.
 These shacks focus on hoppers and dosas which is with Hoppers.
-It's a popular no-reservations spot, so be prepared for a wait at peak times - but it's worth it and very affordable.
+Persist in trying to get a table at peak times, t's worth it and very affordable.

 This restaurant is from the founder of the Smoking Goat, still focusing on Thai food but going for simplicity.
 Expect a short grill menu and a daily noodle dish and a regularly changing wine list by Zeren Wilson.
 It's primarily counter dining too and the very devil to get a seat at due to its popularity.